georgettica/docker-sshd/README.md

 Authorized keys must be either owned by root (uid/gid 0), or owned by the uid/gid that corresponds to the uid/gid and user specified in `SSH_USERS`.

+you might need to change the permissions of the autorised keys

 ## SFTP mode